AnKano/enhel-headless-emulator/README.md

 ## How to use

 Simply add a directory using `add_subdirectory`, and add include files using `include_directories`.
 Then link the library using `target_link_libraries`.
-The emulator will look for kegs.config (similar to KEGS) in application root and dependent files when started using StartEmulator.
+The emulator will look for config.kegs (similar to KEGS) in application root and dependent files when started using `StartEmulator`.

 ## Interface description